wisp-forest/docs/docs/accessories/developer/dev_setup.md

 === "Kotlin"

-    To start you will need to add the the following mavens to your `build.gradle`:
+    To start you will need to add the following mavens to your `build.gradle`:

     ```kotlin title="build.gradle.kts"
         maven("https://maven.wispforest.io/releases")